top of page

 3bbfecf8-a73c-ed15-1ca0-414e9fd707a8 - Sarah Miller.jpeg

-There are three programs available this season each of which is
+There are two programs available this season each of which is

-During the course of the program, you’ll learn:
+During the course of each program, you’ll learn:

 • How to collect fossils both large and small, from the tiniest dinosaur teeth to the massive bones of a Triceratops—all of which will help to better understand the life of Late Cretaceous Wyoming